darekf77/typescript-npm-project/documentation/qa/index.md

 1.1.
 Init code with cli
 ```
-firedev new my-app
+taon new my-app
 code my-app
 ```

 1.2.
 Start lib/app build in integrated terminal
 ```
-firedev start
+taon start

 # OR to start separated build of app and lib project parts
-firedev bw     # it will start lib build from ./src/lib
+taon bw     # it will start lib build from ./src/lib
-firedev baw    # it will start app build from ./src/app*
+taon baw    # it will start app build from ./src/app*

 # bw => build:watch
 # baw => build:app:watch